hestonhoffman/PFCExperiment/agent-command.md

 Undocumented, defaults to /distelli

 stop
-Stops all processes being supervised, and stops the supervisor, use with CAUTION since all applications deployed (and the agent) will be stopped
+Stops all processes being supervised, and stops the supervisor, use with CAUTION because all applications deployed (and the agent) will be stopped

 version
 Display the version of the agent